DECIDING WHETHER TO TAKE A RESEARCH YEAR

 2. Funding for research fellowships

 There are a handful of non-specific funding opportunities on the national level such as the Howard Hughes Medical Institute Fellowship and the Doris Duke Fellowship.
 In addition, funding opportunities can be found by exploring local resources, such as your research mentor or your department research director.
-Finally, there is a growing list of otolaryngology-specific research opportunities, which have been compiled below:
+Finally, there is a growing list of otolaryngology-specific research opportunities, which have been compiled below.
+If you are a program offering a research fellowship opportunity and would like to post your opportunity, please complete the intake form here.

 Duration: 1 year